 The Academic Board / Examination Board decision will be either to accept or reject the appeal.
 The student will be informed of the results of the appeal within 7 days of the decision being made by the Board.

 We treat any student feedback / complaint as important feedback to us.
 Our Student Admin will manage student welfare including handling feedback and complaints and have a system and procedures to tackle these issues.
 Students can contact Student Admin at 6508 6914 during office hours (8.30am to 5.30pm).

 For any complaint or feedback – whether it is verbally lodged or by letter, fax or email, we will document the nature of feedback, complaint, and give an interim acknowledgement that the matter is being investigated.
 We will acknowledge the complaint within 3 working days.

-Relevant parties of Parkway College staff will conduct the necessary investigation to establish the circumstances and facts of the case.
+Quality Office will conduct the necessary investigation to establish the circumstances and facts of the case.
 They will seek inputs from the Programme Leads or other departments, as applicable.

 Feedback on PDPA-related issue will be referred to the college designated DPO for investigation.
 The recommended resolution is submitted to Head of Quality Office for review and approval.

 Quality Office will then offer the recommended solution to the student/complainant.
 If the student/complainant accepts the solution, no further action will be needed except to record and file the completed feedback.